MischaU8/yumyum/modelling/model-curved-fan-blades_fUGBWfTvdZk.md

 yum yum
-Floyd here with a quick look at creating curved fan blades and plasticity start by creating a rectangle curve scale one end and bevel the points to round off the corners create a line curve
+Floyd here with a quick look at creating curved fan blades in Plasticity start by creating a rectangle curve scale one end and bevel the points to round off the corners create a line curve